-Bill Taylor enters his tenth year as the Head Men’s and Women’s Cross Country and Track and Field Coach at Lipscomb University.
-During his time at Lipscomb the program has seen a dramatic rise into the regional and national picture at the NCAA Division I level.
+This is the twelfth year Bill Taylor has led the Men’s and Women’s Cross Country and Track & Field programs at Lipscomb University.
+During his time at Lipscomb, the program has seen a dramatic rise into the regional and national picture at the NCAA Division I level.

 Taylor’s highlights at Lipscomb include:

 -Five NCAA Division I All-American honors in track and field

 -Madi Talbert, 2016 US Olympic Trials Qualifier, Steeplechase

 -NCAA Division I Indoor National Championship qualifiers: Gemikal Prude: High Jump, 2014

 -NCAA Division I Outdoor National Championship qualifiers: Madi Talbert: Steeplechase, 2013, 2014, 2015, 2016.
 Gemikal Prude: High Jump, 2014.
 2015.